dylankawashiri/dylankawashiri/README.md

 - 📫 Email: dylan.kawashiri@gmail.com

 ## About Me
-I am a graduating physics major with a research interest in quantum information sciences with an emphasis on atomic, molecular, and optical physics.
+I am a graduated physics major with a research interest in quantum information sciences with an emphasis on atomic, molecular, and optical physics.
 I have extensive knowledge of quantum optics, atomic physics, programming, physics simulations, electronics, and more which I have demonstrated in laboratory settings under Professor Susumu Takahashi at USC and Professor Eric Hudson at UCLA.
 I am eager to continue applying my skills and knowledge and hope I can help advance the field while learning all that I can.

 ### Education
 - University of California, Los Angeles B.S.
 Physics '24